 There was a similar outcome in the Clonlara Droughtmaster sale with the $40,000 top priced bull, Clonlara 17210, sold to David and Colleen Smith, Vale View Droughtmasters, Goomeri being a poll.

 An exception to the trend was the top priced bull at the Droughtmaster National Sale with the $55,000 top priced bull, Minlacowie Vince, being a horned bull.
-Interestingly the D2 bull was by a polled Brahman sire from a polled Milacowie cow, but will not produce polled progeny from horned cows as he does not carry a polled gene.
+The D2 bull was by a polled Brahman sire from a polled Milacowie cow.

 The next three top prices in the Droughtmaster National, Bryvonlea Rolleston (P) at $52,500, and Garthowen Yeoman 4 (P) and Oasis Iron Jack, both at $46,000, were all polled.